 ✓ I acknowledge that I have reviewed and accepted the Conditions and Considerations herein.
-Please check off boxes as
+I acknowledge that the activity sponsor will be responsible for managing purchases, travel arrangements, and all transactions related to approved activities.
+Please check off boxes as appropriate.